iArcadia/ctrnf-database/README.md

 #### Relationships

 - `tracks: array<Track>` stores the tracks of the area
+- `arenas: array<Arena>` stores the arenas of the area
+- `adventure-mode-boss: Character` is the boss character of the area

 ### Tracks

 #### Properties

+- `wumpa-coin-payouts: object` stores Wumpa Coin payouts
+    - `1st: integer` is the number of Wumpa Coins earned by finishing this track in 1st position
+    - `2nd: integer` is the number of Wumpa Coins earned by finishing this track in 2nd position
+    - `3rd: integer` is the number of Wumpa Coins earned by finishing this track in 3rd position
+    - `default: integer` is the default number of Wumpa Coins earned by finishing this track (below the 3rd position)
 - `time-trial: object` stores Time Trial mode related data
     - `n-tropy-time: integer` is the time made by N. Tropy in milliseconds
     - `nitros-oxide-time: integer` is the time made by Nitros Oxide in milliseconds